rubensousa/rubensousa/README.md

 ### Hi there 👋

-I’m an Android Engineer currently working at [Joyn](https://www.joyn.de/) on Android TV and Android mobile apps.
+I’m an Android Engineer currently working at [Joyn](https://www.joyn.de/) on Android TV apps.

 I like contributing to open source projects and build helpful libraries here on Github.